emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

 - URL: Fill in the InfluxDB connection address.
 Since we use Docker installation, Grafana is not connected to the InfluxDB container network.
 Here you can enter the current server intranet/LAN address instead of `127.0.0.1` or` localhost`;
 - Auth: InfluxDB startups without authentication by default, fill in according to the actual situation;
-- Database: Fill in `db` which the default database name for EMQ X.
+- Database: Fill in `db` which the default database name for EMQX.